Notice of Privacy Practices

 - To avert threat to health or safety: In order to avoid a serious threat to health or safety, we may disclose PHI as necessary to law enforcement or other persons who can reasonably prevent or lessen the threat of harm.

 - For specific government functions: We may disclose PHI of military personnel and veterans in certain situations, to correctional facilities in certain situations, to government programs relating to eligibility and enrollment, and for national security reasons, such as protection of the President.
+This may include incidental disclosures of your protected health information to voice activated devices in your residence.
+We will make best efforts to implement proper controls to maintain privacy and security.

 - Uses and Disclosures Requiring That You Have an Opportunity to Object: In the following situations, we may disclose your PHI if we inform you about the disclosure in advance and you do not object.
 However, if there is an emergency situation and you cannot be given your opportunity to object, disclosure may be made if it is consistent with any prior expressed wishes and disclosure is determined to be in your best interests.
 You must be informed and given an opportunity to object to further disclosure as soon as you are able to do so.